metapieman/shopping-lisp/README.md

 ingredients nicely sorted into categories (vegetables, fruit, grains, etc.).
 It is easy to add recipes and ingredient categories.

+The final shopping list is in Pandoc Markdown format, so it can easily be converted to many other formats such as PDF or HTML, although it is perfectly readable as-is.

 Recipes are quite flexible: ingredients can be input with a quantity:

 <code>("Olive oil" 100 ml)</code>,